Robin Eterea

 “You’re being dramatic!”

-The morning after was deafening, it was soggy and there was a musk, for the rain from the night still hung in the air.
+The morning after was deafening, it was soggy, and there was a musk.
+The rain from the night still hung in the air.
 It was gross, everything was.
-Toads croaked as I creaked the door open and I saw their nauseating skin slap against the wet floor.
+Toads croaked as I creaked the door open, and I saw their nauseating skin slap against the wet floor.
 I shuddered, the cool air wasn’t a kiss, but a shove, a stabbing pain that cut off oxygen and reason.
-And the air shoved me all the way to the backyard and I started digging, digging to that lizard, to feel something, to you.
-I felt my hand burn as the soil seeped into my wound, the one you made a mere two days ago when you nicked me with your wedding ring.
+And the air shoved me all the way to the backyard, and I started digging, digging to that lizard, to feel something, to you.
+I felt my hand burn as the soil seeped into my wound, the one you made a mere two days ago, when you nicked me with your wedding ring.

 “Let’s go to the beach!”
 I suggested.